 January – Rural Health Access and Affordability

-February – Infrastructure, Energy, and Broadband
+March – Infrastructure, Energy, and Broadband

-March – Rural Economic Models and Industries
+April – Rural Economic Models and Industry Sectors

 May – Wildfire Response, Resiliency, and Public Safety